dkvz/img-lightbox/README.md

 - [ ] Support for iframes would be really cool
 - [x] Link the repo in package.json
 - [ ] Add a gif to show what this does - A codepen link would also work
+- [ ] Add the minified uncompressed bundle size to the README introduction